TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_EM_CC1312PSIP/demos/portableNative/README.md

 ## BoosterPacks, Board Resources & Jumper Settings

-* For boards with an on-board TMP sensor (e.g. CC32XX LaunchPads), the on-board TMP sensor is used.

-* For boards without an on-board TMP sensor, This example requires a [__BP-BASSENSORSMKII BoosterPack__][bp-bassensorsmkii].
+* For boards without an on-board TMP sensor, this example requires a [__BP-BASSENSORSMKII BoosterPack__][bp-bassensorsmkii].
 It has the TMP117 sensor along with several I2C sensors.
-This example may be compatible with with previous BoosterPack revisions containing the TMP116.
-CC32XX LaunchPads will default to the BoosterPack's temperature sensor if present.

 For board specific jumper settings, resources and BoosterPack modifications, refer to the __Board.html__ file.